Google スプレッドシートとAirtableの連携イメージ

 Specify the table range and set the "Column with Unique Values" and "Column to Detect Updates" respectively.

-• Column with Unique Values: A column with values that do not overlap with other rows (serial numbers, email addresses, phone numbers, etc.)
+• Column with Unique Values: A column with values that do not overlap with other rows (serial number, email address, phone number, etc.)

 • Column to Detect Updates: A column to trigger the flow

-The sheet used this time is as follows, so please check it together.
+The spreadsheet used this time is as follows, so please check it together.

 Column A is set as the column with unique values (serial number), and the flow is triggered by updates in column F.

 Once the settings are complete, update the specified column and click "Test".
-(Changed the scheduled date from the 22nd to the 27th.)
+(The scheduled date was changed from the 22nd to the 30th.)

-If the test is successful, the output can be obtained.
+If the test is successful, the values can be retrieved.

-As shown in the image above, the updated information was obtained as output.
+As shown in the image above, the updated information was obtained as retrieved value.

 Once confirmed, click "Save" to complete the trigger setup.